Business account in Germany: what it is and how to open one (step-by-step guide)

 If you're setting up a business or working as a freelancer in Germany, the topic of business banking will come up sooner or later.
 And for good reason: Opening a business account is one of the foundational steps to running your finances professionally.

 In this article, you’ll learn why a business account is essential in Germany, who needs one, and how to open it step by step – without paperwork or legal headaches.
-Whether you're launching a side hustle or running a growing company, this guide helps you make smart, compliant decisions for your finances.
+Whether you're launching a side hustle or running a growing company, this guide helps you make smart, legally compliant decisions for your finances.

 What is a business account?